 Despite this, the breadth of OBI’s scope still poses a significant challenge.
 In order to garner the experience and knowledge to describe biomedicine, we have taken a community-based approach.
 Authors on this paper, for example, cover many disciplines within biomedicine.
-In itself, this community approach presents a substantial challenge; it is hard to build consensus, both of terminology and meaning, between individuals from divergent backgrounds.
+In itself, this community approach presents a substantial challenge; it is hard to build consensus, both of terminology and meaning, among individuals from divergent backgrounds.
 We have addressed this by focusing, firstly, on assigning a clear, precise and unambiguous meaning for each class in the ontology using both the logical and natural language definitions.
 Secondly, where terminology in sub-disciplines fails to make distinctions in meaning or is inconsistent between communities, we have addressed this with the liberal addition of synonyms and with examples of usage for every class within the ontology.

 While reuse of other ontologies has been critical to OBI, it also creates challenges.
 External ontologies are often large and are subject to change with independent release policies.
 Importing such large ontologies impacts on the scalability of the tools; independence may require consequent changes in OBI.
 We have addressed these issues with the development of the MIREOT mechanism which enables partial import of external ontologies[19].
 Despite this, the size of the resulting ontology is significant and this has identified some shortcomings in the tooling.
-While Protégé-OWL has worked well as an editing tool, it requires craft knowledge for use with an ontology of this complexity.
+While Protégé-OWL has worked well as an editing tool, it requires expert knowledge for use with an ontology of this complexity.
 In particular, integration with versioning systems, essential for distributed development, is currently limited.
 Similarly, OWL has enabled computational reasoning, which is valuable for both use and development of the ontology.
 However, current reasoning tools do not provide a transparent explanation and debugging facility; likewise, performance is unpredictable and can change significantly between versions of OBI.
 The community continues to improve these tools and OBI has benefited from communication with their developers.

 There have been prior efforts to generate a standardized representation of investigations.
-For example the MGED Ontology (MO) [45] was created to provide a standard terminology for microarray experiments.
+For example the Microarray Gene Expression Data (MGED) Ontology (MO) [45] was created to provide a standard terminology for microarray experiments.
 The developers of MO recognized that it was limited both in scope and by its structure [46].
-Rather than create a new version of MO, effort was put into creating a Functional Genomics Ontology [47] with participants covering multiple technologies (e.g., microarray, mass spectrometry, flow cytometry) and multiple research areas (e.g., transcriptomics, genomics, metabolomics).
-It did not take long before it was recognized that as the effort to build FuGO grew, the participants were not limited to functional genomics and that much could be learned from independent efforts such as EXPO[48] .
+Rather than create a new version of MO, effort was put into creating a Functional Genomics Ontology (FuGO) [47] with participants covering multiple technologies (e.g., microarray, mass spectrometry, flow cytometry) and multiple research areas (e.g., transcriptomics, genomics, metabolomics).
+It did not take long before it was recognized that as the effort to build FuGO grew, the participants were not limited to functional genomics and that much could be learned from independent efforts such as Ontology of scientific experiments (EXPO)[48] .
 The FuGO effort was rechristened the Ontology for Biomedical Investigations adjusting the scope to biological and medical investigations.
 OBI leveraged the use cases and terms provided by the prior efforts.
-Upper level ontologies were evaluated such as BFO[16], DOLCE [49] , and SUMO[50] to put the collected terms in an established framework.
+Upper level ontologies were evaluated such as BFO[16], Descriptive Ontology for Linguistic and Cognitive Engineering (DOLCE) [49] , and Suggested Upper Merged Ontology (SUMO)[50] to put the collected terms in an established framework.
 While each had its strengths and weaknesses, BFO was chosen due to its association with the nascent OBO Foundry [10] that would enable interoperability with other terminologies (e.g., Gene Ontology) needed to describe investigations.